What is Lupus?

 The Basics of Lupus

-It is a complex disease and can take on average nearly 7 years to be diagnosed correctly!
+It is a very complicated disease that can affect nearly any part of the body and can take on average nearly 7 years to be diagnosed correctly!

 Systemic Impact